atbcb/usab-uswds/_pvag/preamble.md

 ##### V215 Emergency Alarms

 This section would apply where a general alarm system is provided to notify passengers in public areas of emergencies.
 The Passenger Vessel Emergency Alarms Advisory Committee recommended that general emergency alarm systems include visible elements to alert passengers who are deaf or have a hearing loss.
 This section would require general emergency alarm systems on U.S. flag vessels to provide visible notification appliances complying with the NFPA 72 National Fire Alarm Code.
-The International Maritime Organization approved non-mandatory guidelines for including visible elements in general emergency alarm systems in 2012[19](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#endnote19).
+The International Maritime Organization approved non-mandatory guidelines for including visible elements in general emergency alarm systems in 2012<a href="#endnote19" aria-label="end note 19" aria-describedby="endnote19"><sup id="footnote19">[19]</sup></a>.
 For the final guidelines, we are considering requiring general emergency alarm systems on foreign flag vessels that operate in U.S. ports to provide visible notification appliances in public areas and to reference the International Maritime Organization guidelines.
 We request comment on this proposal.

 *Question 16.*  What additional costs would be associated with providing visible notification appliances in public areas as part of the general emergency alarm systems on foreign flag vessels that operate in U.S. ports?